-Class Counsel will ask the Court to approve payment of up to 25% of the net settlement, or roughly \$4,525,000 for attorney's fees and reimbursement of up to \$335,000 in litigation expenses they incurred throughout this case.
+Class Counsel will ask the Court to approve payment of up to \$3,623,865 (approximately 16.6% of the settlement amount) for attorney's fees and reimbursement of up to \$2,500 in litigation expenses they incurred throughout this phase of the case.
 The attorney's fees would pay Class Counsel for investigating the facts, litigating the case, and negotiating the settlement.
 The Court may award less than these amounts.
-There will also be costs of \$65,000 to administer the settlement.
-These amounts have already been accounted for in projecting the approximately \$13,575,000 million available for Class Members and in providing the approximate amount of your settlement check.
+There will also be costs of \$70,000 to administer the settlement.
+Wells Fargo has agreed to pay the attorney's fees and expense amounts awarded by the Court separate from and in addition to the Class Member benefit amount, meaning the amount of fees and expenses awarded will not affect the \$18,169,325 that Class Members will receive.